thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Middleware.notes.md

 #Direction >>

 1. Explain the idea of middleware.
 It allows you to chain many possible actions onto specified requests.
-> Have them read through the top part of the middleware docs
+> 5 Minutes! - Have them read through the top part of the middleware docs

 2. Have students talk with their tables and come up with two examples of middleware we've already used.

 3. Explain that almost everything in express is actually middleware.
 All the routes etc...
 Order matters.
 > Live code a small example.
 "Watch this because you're all going to be writing one of these for me in a minute."